helmy0/Reachify/README.md

 - **Customer Tracking**: Easily manage and track customer details to better understand and serve your client base.
 - **Product Inventory**: Keep track of your product inventory, including stock levels and availability.
 - **Order Status**: Monitor and update order statuses to ensure smooth transactions and customer satisfaction.
+- **Authentication & Authorization**: Customers access their personalized dashboard showcasing their respective order models.
+Meanwhile, administrators have an overarching dashboard providing an overview of all orders.
+-
 ## Technologies Used

 - **Django**: A high-level Python web framework for rapid development and clean, pragmatic design.
 - **HTML/CSS**: Standard languages for building the structure and styling of web pages.
 - **JavaScript**: Used for adding interactivity and dynamic features to the application.
+- **AWS RDS**: Soon to be implemented as the the projects database.

 ## Getting Started